 Recently, my daughter has been asking me to make her only paleo dishes.
 Really?
 Paleo?
 What’s that?
-I only heard about “the Paleo diet” a while back on an episode of Doctor Oz.

-That means, saying NO to pastas, breads, rice, all dairy products, and her favorite things like granola bars, potato chips and chocolate.
-I said, realistically, I don’t think that’s going to sit well with your father.
+That means, saying NO to pasta, bread, rice, all dairy products, and her favorite things like granola bars, potato chips, and chocolate.

-NO cream or any cheese added.
+NO cream or any cheese was added.
 The Italian bacon added, known as pancetta, slowly bakes into a crispy salty bacon, giving the veggies a ton of flavor.

-If you don’t have pancetta, don’t worry.
+If you don’t have any pancetta… don’t worry!
 You can substitute with prosciutto or any lean bacon; either one will add smoky flavors to the vegetables.
-Since my daughter loved it, she now calls it her favorite “new” veggie dish.

-Whether this is really paleo or not, it doesn’t matter to me, as long as my daughter enjoys this and knowing she’s eating her vegetables- makes me happy!
+Whether this is really paleo or not, it doesn’t matter to me, as long as my daughter enjoys this, and knowing she’s eating her vegetables- makes me happy!

 Enjoy!